ionic-team/ionic-docs/src/pages/vue/quickstart.md

 ## A component with style

-Now the `App` does not really have a lot to modify here.
-It's a basic example of a container component.
-With the Router logic set, all it's responsible for is to render a component that matches the given URL route.
+Now the `App` component does not really have a lot to modify here.
+It is a basic example of a container component.
+With the router logic set, all it is responsible for is to render a component that matches the given URL route.
 Since we already have one component/router setup, let's go ahead and modify our `Home` component.

 Currently, the `Home` component looks like so: